openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

    ![LP-EM-CC2745R10-Q1 Angled View](./img/lp-em-cc2745r10-q1-angled.png)

-   > aside positive
-   >
-   > **Note:** The CC2745R10-Q1 is an automotive-grade (AEC-Q100 qualified) Thread-certified IEEE 802.15.4 wireless MCU in TI's SimpleLink CC27xx family.
+   The CC2745R10-Q1 is an automotive-grade (AEC-Q100 qualified) Thread-certified IEEE 802.15.4 wireless MCU in TI's SimpleLink CC27xx family.
 The LP-EM-CC2745R10-Q1 is the corresponding LaunchPad Evaluation Module and supports RCP, FTD, MTD, and NCP Thread roles.
-   >
-   > **Lower memory alternative:** The [CC2340R5](https://www.ti.com/product/CC2340R5) with the [LP-EM-CC2340R5](https://www.ti.com/tool/LP-EM-CC2340R5) LaunchPad is a lower memory option that can serve as the **RCP only**.
+The [CC2340R5](https://www.ti.com/product/CC2340R5) with the [LP-EM-CC2340R5](https://www.ti.com/tool/LP-EM-CC2340R5) LaunchPad is a lower memory option that can serve as the RCP only.
 It does not support FTD, MTD, or NCP roles.
 If you substitute an LP-EM-CC2340R5 for Board 1 (RCP), the two FTD boards must still be LP-EM-CC2745R10-Q1.

 2. **3 LP-XDS110ET debug probes**: one per LaunchPad board, used for programming and debug over USB.